 New Jersey License Plate Design

 When doing this search, drivers should mind the special New Jersey license plate history.
-The state still allows to display the plates of all types produced since 1959.
+The MVC (Motor Vehicle Commission) still allows to display the plates of all types produced since 1959.
 The passengers are only required to use registration card issued to the driver.
 Other vehicle owners should prove their registration with front and rear plates.
 Used dealer cars, scooters, bicycles, motorcycles, segways, and some other vehicles that only have rear plates.

 So, when going to a local car dealer, look for the numbers on rear plates and paste that numbers in our free online tool.
 In less than 5 minutes, you'll get a short list of facts that will help you choose wisely.

 New Jersey license plate lookup works for all classes of vehicles that have license plates on them: dealer cars, trucks, vans, motorcycles, scooters, and mopeds, even recreational vehicles.
 The search engine on this site gives instant access to a wide array of the data available publicly (on the databases, in the reports of insurance companies, in the files from auctions and private dealers, and so on).
 Here is what you can discover about every single car:

 - The car title.
 This document specifies the name of car owner, liens against the car (if any), vehicle manufacturer and registration details.
 Pay attention to any differences between the name on the title and the name of the owner/dealer as they put it.

 - Records of accidents.
 You don't want to be driving a vehicle that did not get proper care after an accident or two.